We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 - How can we use our strengths to minimise our threats?

-- What do we need to do to overcome and minimise our identified weaknesses?
+- What do we need to do to overcome or minimise our weaknesses?

 Read next